anamonteiro430/checkout_challenge/README.md

 ## Notes:

 ### There's 50/50 chance the checkout flow will fail.
-If it does retry!
+If it does, please retry!